tblite/tblite/doc/api/fortran.rst

 *tblite* performs no communication itself, the reduction is left to the caller.

 A partition is created with ``new_work_partition``, out of range parts are reported in the error handler.
-The default constructed partition, also available as the ``serial_work_partition`` constant, owns the complete work and is equivalent to not partitioning at all.
+The default constructed partition owns the complete work and is equivalent to not partitioning at all.

 .. code-block:: fortran